faustoFF/laravel-contextify/README.md

 When you found problem in your application and trying to figure out, it can be difficult to track/debug by log entries the process of the application execution when processing the user request (or, for example, processing a console command).

-The main purpose of this package is to add execution content to applications logs.
+The main purpose of this package is to add execution context to applications logs.
 It also provides some improvements in logging and notifications.

 ## What It Actually Does